Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 2 Preprocess the data set

-At first, I decided to covert image data from RGB to Gray scale because it reduces datasize.
+At first, I decided to convert image data from RGB to Gray scale because it reduces data size.
 The RGB channels values are in the `[0, 255]` range.
-This range is not ideal for a neaural network, in general small input values are better.
+This range is not ideal for a neural network, in general, small input values are better.
 I rescale it to `[0, 1]` instead for that reason.
-Above that steps, I first trid Gaussian Blur in preproce step, but I realized that blur doesn't work well for later traing step so I commet it out for now.
+Above that steps, I first tried Gaussian Blur in the preprocess step, but I realized that blur doesn't work well for later training steps so I comment it out for now.

-I got normalized imagedataset, and then I made some additional fake data especially for the one that aren't good enough for training model.
+I got a normalized image dataset, and then I made some additional fake data especially for the ones that aren't good enough fortraining model.
 Some are 2000 pics but some are even less than 200, like 180 pics.
-To deal with that issue, I do image augumentation.
-If specific image does't exits over 1000 pics, I add three fake data in three ways, like random cropping, vertical flipping, and cutting out.
-I use [this repo](https://github.com/xkumiyu/numpy-data-augmentation) as reference for implementing each augumentation.
-A detail cutting out process is found at [this paper](https://arxiv.org/abs/1708.04552).
+To deal with that issue, I do image augmentation.
+If a specific image doesn't exit over 1000 pics, I add three fake data in three ways, like random cropping, vertical flipping, and cutting out.
+I use [this repo](https://github.com/xkumiyu/numpy-data-augmentation) as a reference for implementing each augmentation.
+A detailed cutting out process is found at [this paper](https://arxiv.org/abs/1708.04552).

-To make sure that I can make additional data for less images, I plot histogram again.
-It shows that all each images exits over 700 at least.
+To make sure that I can make additional data for fewer images, I plot the histogram again.
+It shows that all each image exit over 700 at least.

 ![alt text][image4]

-Here is images after normalization and augumentation.
+Here are images after normalization and augmentation.
 ![alt text][image3]

 ### 3 Design, train and test a model